jtsuvile/starwars_analysis/README.md

 ### Step 1: Fetch data
 In order to fetch the data, run ```python python_code/source_data.py```.
+NB: When I started working on this project, the SW API was working fine.
+Now it seems that there is some issues with the site certificate which has necessitated reading data using verify=False.
+This will throw warnings (as it should).

 ### Step 2: DBT
 In order to run the dbt data pipeline, run ```dbt build``` after you've fetched the data.